 Applications open in early March.
-The closing date has been extended to 2 July in view of the delays on examination results in 2020 due to Covid 19.
+The closing date is 23 June 2021.
 Incomplete applications will not be considered - your application, including application fee, must be submitted by the closing date.

 If your result won't be out by the closing date, you should enclose any results already available with a note saying when the final result is expected.
 Your result must be forwarded ASAP.
 As applications are assessed soon after the closing date, if you are awaiting results you will only be considered if places remain following initial offers.